MahdiSelmani/logAnalyser/README.md

 ===========================
 Project built using Apache Spark, Kafka, Scala Programming Language

+Real-time data processing tool using Apache Spark, Kafka, and Scala to analyze log streams efficiently.
+It comprises consumer and producer components for streaming and analyzing log data, offering scalability and robust event detection capabilities.
+Ideal for system monitoring and security analytics.

 PREREQUISITES
 ===========================
 Before you begin, make sure you have the following installed on your system:

 Java Development Kit (JDK) 8 or later

 Scala Build Tool (SBT)

 Apache Kafka

 Apache Spark

 SETUP

 Clone the project repository: